Homeland Security Virus

 Homeland Security Virus "This computer has been blocked" removal instructions

-U.S. Department of Homeland Security (National Cyber Security Division) message - "THIS COMPUTER HAS BEEN BLOCKED" which asks to pay a fine of $300 for supposedly made law violations is a scam, it's a ransomware infection which shouldn't be trusted.
-PC users should understand that The Department of Homeland Security is not related to this message, the name of this authority is being exploited by Cyber criminals to make their deceptive message appear more legitimate and thus trick more unsuspecting PC users into paying this non existent fine of $300.
-The accusations of watching pornography involving children, using or sharing copyrighted files and using unlicensed software are totally false and are used to scare computer users into paying this fake fine.
-In reality if one would pay this fine using MoneyPak your money would be send to Cyber criminals and there are no guarantees if your computer will ever be unblocked.
+The U.S. Department of Homeland Security (National Cyber Security Division) message, "THIS COMPUTER HAS BEEN BLOCKED", demands payment of a $300 fine for alleged law violations.
+This is a scam, a ransomware infection, which should not be trusted.
+PC users should be aware that The Department of Homeland Security is not related to this message; the name of this authority is exploited by cyber criminals simply to make their deceptive message appear authentic, and thus, to trick more unsuspecting PC users into paying the bogus fine.
+The accusations of watching pornography involving children, using or sharing copyrighted files, and using unlicensed software, are false and used to scare computer users into paying this fake fine.
+If you pay the fine using MoneyPak, your money will be sent to cyber criminals with no guarantee that your computer will be unblocked.

-This particular ransomware infection is targeted at PC users from United States of America and exploits the name of U.S. Department of Homeland Security.
-Other known ransomware infections targeted at computer users from USA uses the names of FBI, The ICE Cyber Crimes Center and many other.
-Computer users should know that none of the authorities around the world (including The Department of Homeland Security) are using such messages which blocks computer user's screen to collect fines for any law violations.
-Such messages are used by Cyber criminals to steal money from unsuspecting PC users - if you see such message on your computer's screen you can be sure that your PC is infected with a ransomware infection.
+This particular ransomware infection targets PC users from the United States of America and exploits the name of the U.S. Department of Homeland Security.
+Other known ransomware infections targeting computer users from USA, use the names of the FBI, The ICE Cyber Crimes Center, and many others.
+Computer users should be aware that no legitimate authorities, internationally (including The Department of Homeland Security), use screen-blocking messages to collect fines for any law violations.
+Such messages are used by cyber criminals to steal money from unsuspecting PC users.
+If you observe this type of message on your computer screen, your PC is infected with a ransomware infection.

-U.S. Department of Homeland Security MoneyPak scam is being distributed using various Trojans and drive-by downloads.
-Cyber criminals are able to exploit the found security vulnerabilities on one's computer and infiltrate it with such rogue message.
-Furthermore ransomware infections comes localized so computer users from different countries will see different deceptive messages which would use the names and graphics of local authorities.
-The best way of preventing ransomware infections is using legitimate antivirus and anti-spyware software, one should also keep your operating system and all of the installed software up-to-date.
-If your computer is already infected with The Department of Homeland Security scam you should use the provided removal instructions and eliminate this ransomware from your PC.
+The U.S. Department of Homeland Security MoneyPak scam is distributed using various Trojans and drive-by downloads.
+Cyber criminals are then able to exploit any security vulnerabilities present on computer systems and infiltrate them with rogue viruses.
+Furthermore, ransomware infections are localized, so that computer users from different countries observe variants of the deceptive messages using the names and graphics of local authorities.
+The best way to prevent ransomware infections is by using legitimate antivirus and anti-spyware software and keeping your operating system and installed software up-to-date.
+If your computer is already infected with The Department of Homeland Security scam, use the removal instructions provided to eliminate this ransomware from your PC.

-Fake message presented in U.S. Department of Homeland Security virus:
+A fake message presented by the U.S. Department of Homeland Security virus:

 The work of your computer has been suspended on the grounds of the violation of the law of the United States of America.